On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Jump Diffusions

-As we don't know the timing of the next jump in the UJEA and AUJEA, in contrast with the BJEA, we simulate diffusion sample paths which are longer than necessary (so computationally more expensive), then (wastefully) partially discard them.
-To avoid this problem we could break the interval into segments and iteratively simulate diffusion sample paths of shorter length over the interval (as in (\ref{eq:drnd})), thereby minimising the length of discarded segments beyond an accepted jump.
-However, the computational cost of simulating a sample path does not scale linearly with the interval it has to be simulated over, so the optimal length to decompose the interval is unknown.\\ \\ It is possible to extend the UJEA and AUJEA based on this decomposition and Poisson superposition \cite{BK:PP}.
+In both the UJEA and AUJEA, we are unable to segment the interval the jump diffusion is to be simulated over into sub-intervals according to the length of time until the next jump (in contrast to the Bounded Jump Exact Algorithm (BJEA)).
+As a consequence, we simulate diffusion sample paths which are longer than necessary (so computationally more expensive), then (wastefully) partially discard them.
+To avoid this problem we could break the interval into segments and iteratively simulate diffusion sample paths of shorter length over the interval (as in (\ref{eqdrnd})), thereby minimising the length of discarded segments beyond an accepted jump.
+However, the computational cost of simulating a sample path does not scale linearly with the interval it has to be simulated over, so the optimal length to decompose the interval is unknown.

+It is possible to extend the UJEA and AUJEA based on this decomposition and Poisson superposition \cite{BKPP}.
 In particular, if it is possible to find a \textit{lower} bound for the jump intensity $\lambda{\downarrow}\in(0,\lambda)$, then we can consider the target jump process as being the superposition of two jump processes (one of homogeneous intensity $\lambda{\downarrow}$ and the other with inhomogeneous intensity $\lambda-\lambda{\downarrow}$).
-As such we can simulate the timing of an accepted jump in the jump diffusion sample path under the homogeneous jump intensity $\lambda{\downarrow}$ by means of a $\tau\sim\text{Exp}(\lambda{\downarrow})$ random variable.
+As such we can simulate the timing of an accepted jump in the jump diffusion sample path under the homogeneous jump intensity $\lambda{\downarrow}$ by means of a $\tau\sim\operatorname{Exp}(\lambda{\downarrow})$ random variable.
 If $\tau\in[0,T]$ then there is no need to simulate proposal diffusion skeletons over the entire interval $[0,T]$, instead we can simulate them over $[0,\tau]$.
 Furthermore, we can modify the bounding jump intensity in the UJEA and AUJEA for generating the proposal jump times in the proposal diffusion sample path skeletons from $\Lambda_X$ to $\Lambda_X-\lambda{\downarrow}$.